 The Community Health Education Center is staffed by a full-time health sciences librarian, a part-time library assistant and trained volunteers.

-Ladd and co-author Alyssa Altshuler wrote “The Medical Library Association Guide to Finding Out about Diabetes: The Best Print and Electronic Resources,” which will be published in 2012 by Neal-Schuman Publishers.
-Ladd is working on a doctoral degree in social and behavioral health at VCU.
+Ladd and co-author Alyssa Altshuler wrote “The Medical Library Association Guide to Finding Out about Diabetes: The Best Print and Electronic Resources,” which was published in 2013 by Neal-Schuman Publishers.
 Her curriculum vitae Contact her at email@example.com or (804) 628-2429.

-CHEC Assistant Sarah Amick has worked in libraries for many years.
+CHEC Assistant Sarah Amick has worked in libraries for more than 17 years.

 While attending the University of Mary Washington, she gained valuable experience as a student assistant at Simpson Library.
 During summer breaks, she worked at her local public library in Summers County, West Virginia.
 After completing her bachelor of arts in English, she worked at Simpson Library for three years before joining the VCU Libraries staff in 2006.
 She held various positions at Tompkins-McCaw Library for the Health Sciences on the MCV Campus and at James Branch Cabell Library on the Monroe Park Campus.
-She has been at CHEC for over three years.
-She assists patients, family members and other patrons.
-She helps plan and promote monthly health and wellness presentations, provides support for day-to-day operations and manages social media for the center.
+Sarah has been at CHEC for over seven years.
+She regularly assists patients, family members and other patrons.
+She also helps plan and promote monthly health and wellness presentations, provides support for day-to-day operations, and manages social media for the center.
 Contact her at firstname.lastname@example.org or (804) 828-2432.

 Volunteers assist patients and their families in using computers, photocopying, faxing and in finding information.
 If you are interested in volunteering, please contact the Volunteer Services Department at (804) 828-0922.